Get the brochure

 Earn a globally recognized certificate

-Upon successful completion of the program, participants receive a digital certificate from Wharton Online and join a global community of restructuring professionals, credit investors, and turnaround advisors.
+Upon successful completion, participants receive a Wharton Online certificate, earn 65 CPE credits, and join a global network of restructuring professionals, credit investors, and turnaround advisors across 100+ countries.

 Applicant profile